 Chimera Investment Corporation (the "Company") was organized in Maryland on June 1, 2007.
 The Company commenced operations on November 21, 2007 when it completed its initial public offering.
 The Company elected to be taxed as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended, and regulations promulgated thereunder (the "Code").
 The Company formed the following wholly-owned qualified REIT subsidiaries: Chimera Securities Holdings, LLC in July 2008; Chimera Asset Holding LLC and Chimera Holding LLC in June 2009; and Chimera Special Holding LLC in January 2010 which is a wholly-owned subsidiary of Chimera Asset Holding LLC.
 In July 2010, the Company formed CIM Trading Company LLC ("CIM Trading"), a wholly-owned taxable REIT subsidiary ("TRS").
-In October 2013, the Company formed Chimera Funding TRS LLC ("CIM Funding TRS"), which is a wholly-owned TRS.
-In March 2015, the Company formed Chimera Mortgage Securities LLC, which is a wholly-owned qualified REIT subsidiary ("QRS").
+In October 2013, the Company formed Chimera Funding TRS LLC ("CIM Funding TRS"), which is a wholly-owned qualified REIT subsidiary ("QRS").

-Annaly Capital Management, Inc. ("Annaly") owns approximately 4.4% of the Company's common shares as of March 31, 2015.
+Annaly Capital Management, Inc. ("Annaly") owns approximately 4.4% of the Company's common shares as of June 30, 2015.
 The Company is managed by Fixed Income Discount Advisory Company ("FIDAC"), an investment advisor registered with the Securities and Exchange Commission ("SEC").
 FIDAC is a wholly-owned subsidiary of Annaly.